 Foreclosure is one of the worst things that can happen to someone.
 The damage to your credit is worse than bankruptcy.
 You lose equity in the home.
-You may be stuck with a deficiency judgment or worse an income tax debt from the 1099-c.
-Some of the most common causes are unexpected medical problems, loss of a job, divorce, and or death in the family.
-Since they are unexpected it is hard to prevent and save your home from foreclosure by preparing for them.
+The lender sticks you with a deficiency judgment, and a 1099-c tax debt replaces the deficiency.
+Some of the most common causes include unexpected medical problems, loss of a job, divorce, and or death in the family.
+Since they are unexpected, it is hard to prevent and save your home from foreclosure by preparing for them.

-In this article, we will look at a number of tips which are aimed at helping you save your home from foreclosure.
-If you want a list of some of these ways we have another article which specifically lists the ways to avoid home foreclosure.
+In this article, we look at some tips aimed at helping you save your home from foreclosure.
+If you want a list of some of these ways, we have another article listing ways to avoid home foreclosure.
 Regardless of whether you are struggling to keep you home at the moment, it is always a good idea to have as much information as possible.

 Retain the Records to save your home from foreclosure

 Becoming a homeowner for the first time is a time full of excitement and confusion.
 You don’t buy a house every day.
-There are piles of documents to complete, things to remember, and commitments to make, especially when there is a loan involved in the process.
-One of the first things to do in order to avoid foreclosure in the future is making sure you keep the records.
+There are piles of documents to complete, things to remember, deadlines, and commitments to keep.
+One of the first things to do to avoid foreclosure is to make sure you keep records.
 Especially retain information related to your loan and double-check to guarantee that it is affordable for you.
-If you are involved with the foreclosure later you will need these records to defend the foreclosure.
-If the home is not affordable you may want to sell it.
-But there are numerous options
+If you are involved with the foreclosure later, you will need these records to defend the foreclosure.
+If the home is not affordable, you may want to sell it.
+But there are numerous options.

 Will you be able to make your monthly mortgage payments on time?
-Taking out a loan you will not be able to repay is the top reason why foreclosure occurs.
-If you feel uncomfortable dealing with this information on your own, it is advisable to seek the advice of a professional who is experienced in the field.
+Taking out a loan, you will not be able to repay is the top reason why foreclosure occurs.
+If you feel uncomfortable dealing with this information on your own, it is advisable to seek the advice of an experienced professional in the field.

 Paying out a house mortgage is a lengthy process, which takes years.
-Although it may be difficult to create a detailed plan of your financial situation for the next ten years due to the possibility of unexpected circumstances occurring, try your best to prepare a reliable plan, which is relatively easy to follow.
-To save your home from foreclosure or avoid bankruptcy you may need to increase your income or lower expenses.
+Although it may be challenging to create a detailed plan of your financial situation for the next ten years due to the possibility of unexpected circumstances occurring, try your best to prepare a reliable program, which is relatively easy to follow.
+To save your home from foreclosure or avoid bankruptcy, you may need to increase your income or lower expenses.

 It is common for homeowners in trouble to postpone acting upon the problem.
 The time to see a foreclosure attorney is early in the process.
 Waiting too long makes the situation worse.
 You may be uncertain or uncomfortable talking about the situation.
 However, it is essential to seek help early.
-You should talk to an attorney about your options.
-You should also call your lender to check into options such as a mortgage modification or work out an agreement.
+You should speak with an attorney about your options.
+You should also call your lender to check into alternatives, such as a mortgage modification or work out an agreement.

-There are two major reasons why calling your lender earlier on can help you save your home from foreclosure.
-First, let’s remind ourselves that lenders don’t normally want your home.
-In fact, they have a number of methods that can avoid foreclosure.
+There are two significant reasons why calling your lender earlier on can help you save your home from foreclosure.
+First, let’s remind ourselves lenders don’t usually want your house.
+They have several methods that can avoid foreclosure.
 In most cases, modifications can be made as long as your financial struggle is not past critical points.

-Second, if you contact your lender after your credit has absolutely tanked, you will have little or no negotiating power.
-The longer you wait the worse the alternatives become and you will have to make more drastic compromises.
+Second, if you contact your lender after just before the sale, you will have little or no negotiating power.
+The longer you wait, the worse the alternatives become, and you will have to make more drastic compromises.

-Once this information is sent, banks or lenders can then start a lawsuit.
+After they send notice, banks or lenders can start a lawsuit.
 Ignoring these notices can cost you money, time, and your home.
-In addition, not being familiar with this information can be used against you in court and not opening your mail is not a legitimate excuse that can be used to avoid foreclosure.
+Not being familiar with this information can be used against you in court.
+Not opening your mail won’t stop them from foreclosing and setting furniture on the sidewalk.

-To guarantee the best result, it is important to know all of your available options.
-This includes options the bank will not tell you about such as suing the bank back.
+Knowing all of your options helps.
+This includes options the bank will not tell you about, such as suing the bank back.
 The bank’s attorney will never tell you to do that.
-Discovering the mistakes a bank may have made takes time, work and communication with a professional foreclosure attorney, who will be able to guide you and assist you every step of the way.
+Discovering the mistakes a bank may have made takes time, work, and communication with a professional foreclosure attorney, who will be able to guide you and assist you every step of the way.

 In other words, be prepared and patient to prevent making emotional decisions, which may cost you your house.